Patrick Hues Mell: Education career

 In 1870, Mell introduced the first college course on parliamentary procedure at the University of Georgia.
 In 1878, the University of Georgia had fallen on hard times.
 Enrollment and support were in decline, and the school needed a strong leader.
 Despite his initial unwillingness to take the job, Mell reluctantly accepted the chancellorship, provided, among other things, that the Board of Trustees rescind its rule barring student secret societies (commonly known today as college fraternities).
 The ban had become a major source of conflict between students and faculty that Mell hoped to avoid.
 As a result of this action, the modern Greek system that today comprises nearly one-fifth of UGA students owes its existence to Mell.

 Another issue Mell tackled was the Trustees' requirement for most students that they live in dormitory housing provided by the university.
 Believing this to be a bad policy, Mell informed the Board that he could not enforce it.
 At his urging, they repealed the rule.

 Mell was also involved in the expansion of branch colleges.
 Branches of UGA colleges were established in Dahlonega, Cuthbert, Milledgeville, and Thomasville with only Dahlonega's still in existence.
 The school, North Georgia College, was the first in the state to admit and award degrees to women.
 Another branch school that was an issue was the establishment of the School of Technology in the 1880s.
 Mell was a firm believer that it should be located at Athens with the university's main campus, like the Agricultural and Mechanical School.
 Despite Mell's arguments, the Georgia Institute of Technology (founded 1885) is today an entirely separate school located in Atlanta, and is the chief rival of the Athens university.

 By 1888, Mell had become ill and resigned the chancellor's position; he died shortly thereafter.
 He was 73 years old.

+Personal life

+Mell's son Patrick, Jr., became an academic in his own right and served as president of Clemson University (then Clemson College) during 1902-1910.